 - design new and challenging worksheets for our punctuation module

 I’m sure I’m forgetting something somewhere, but you get the point: even for a “small” or — dare I say it! — obscure blog like mine, there are lots of things to do!
 Virtual assistants (VAs) get paid pretty well, too: for simpler administrative tasks, pay is around $10 per hour; for more complicated, technical stuff, the hourly rate can go to $20, $30, even $40 per hour and up.
 It all depends on the task.

 The more skills you have as a virtual assistant, the higher your value is to a busy blogger/ business owner.
 Put in the time to increase your skills — I have fired many VAs in the past that pitch me perfectly but then can’t deliver.
 DO NOT attempt to become a virtual assistant without knowing what you’re doing.
 Just don’t do it.

 What are your next steps?
-Which work-from-anywhere job do you have your eye on?
+Which work anywhere job do you have your eye on?
 What challenges are you facing in your life?
 Share below!